lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/1_Lesson_1/index.md

 We can create complex images by overlapping basic shapes, but we can also design our our shapes by connecting multiple vertices together.
 To do this, we first call the `beginShape()`function, then one `vertex()` function with a pair of X & Y coordinates for the location of each angle point of our shape.
 These form the corners of the shape, just like the arguments of the `triangle()` function.
 Finally, we call the `endShape()` function to designate that we have completed our design.
 Similar to the `triangle()` function, p5 draws connects the coordinates in our `vertex()` functions in the order in which we code them, so take extra care to have a plan in place for working in a clockwise or counterclockwise order or you will have stroke outlines bisecting your finished shape.
 When in doubt, it is always a good idea to label the vertex points in a custom shape.

 Like the arc() function, the final line segment of our custom shape is left "open".
-To add a final stroke and "close" the shape, we can add the word **_CLOSE_** as an argument in the `endShape()` function.
+To add a final stroke and "close" the shape, we can add the word **_CLOSE_** as an argument in the `endShape()` function. (you can also add another vertex with the same location as the first instance of `vertex()`, but adding CLOSE as an argument is easier.)

 The following code shows two custom shapes drawn using the `beginShape()`, `endShape()`, `vertex()`, procedure:

 {{% codepen 500 dEmKre %}}

 These shape functions can be used in various repetitions and combinations within P5 to create a near limitless variety of images, however this is not an exhaustive list of all available functions.
 Depending on the context of a particular assignment or your [Final Integration Project](https://pdm.lsupathways.org/5_integrationproject/) you may need to utilize additional drawing functionality.
 Be sure to look at the [P5 Reference](https://p5js.org/reference/) material for detailed information on these and other functions within P5.

+---

+### Let's Practice!

+Before moving onto the next lesson, try and draw one of each of the shapes mentioned in this chapter.
+Give them all unique colors and outlines with fill() and stroke().
+How creative can you get with the custom shape functions?

 ---